Code-Institute-Submissions/JUST-GYM/README.md

  * Moving down to the middle banner you'll find an image of a woman with headphones on which hints to the idea that there will always be someone to help on the other end of the line.
 Adjacent to this is Just Gym's contact form.
 The contact form is quite simplistic and therefore user friendly.
  There are three initial fields to fill in: Name, E-mail, and Phone.
 Below this there is a dropdown box which asks the user to choose an option.
- There are hour options to choose from: Feedback, Classes, Personal Training, and Opening Times.
+ There are four options to choose from: Feedback, Classes, Personal Training, and Opening Times.
 Below this there is a resizable text box where the user can easily type out a message.
 Beneath there is a neat little button to click which gives the user the opportunity to have the whole message sent to their e-mail address. finally below that you'll find the 'Send' button and some social links.

- ##### *Currently there is no Java Script coded into this website therefore there currently isn't the capability to send e-mails or receive notifications for sent mails.his will be a feature that will be implemented in the near future.
+ ##### *Currently there is no Java Script coded into this website therefore there currently isn't the capability to send e-mails or receive notifications for sent mails.
+This will be a feature that will be implemented in the near future.
 For now a Modal has been set up in place of this and a notification will appear when the 'Send' button is clicked.
 Unfortunately this has disabled the required fields so for the time being, it is possible to click the 'Send' button without actually filling out any fields.
 The implementation of Java Script will also enable e-mails to be copied and sent to their owner.
 Currently the buttons for this form are purely aesthetic.*

 * Finally at the bottom you will find an embedded Google Map which shows the location of Just Gym's fictional establishment.
 Underneath the embedded Google Map you can find the company's address and telephone number.